 Prior to Procedure

-- Talk to your doctor about your medications.
-Some thyroid hormone medications should be discontinued up to 4 weeks before the procedure.
-Other medications used to treat hyperthyroidism should be discontinued a minimum of 5-7 days before the procedure.
+- Changes in current medicine.
+The doctor needs to know about any current medicine.
+Some thyroid hormone medicine should be stopped up to 4 weeks before the procedure.
+Hyperthyroid medicine may also need to be stopped at least 5 to 7 days before the procedure.

 - A thyroid uptake and scan may be done before the treatment.